Amrit-S/analysis-tool-website/README.md

 directory.

-The config file contains "local" constants that are suitable during development stage, with the expectation that prioirty constants needed for production would be located inside of a dotenv file.
-Currently, the config files have "local" constants defined internally, and can be ran independently of a dotenv file for development/testing purposes.
+The config file contains "local" constants that are suitable during development stage, with the expectation that prioirty constants needed for production would be located inside of a `.env` file.
+Currently, the config files have "local" constants defined internally, and can be ran independently of a `.env` file for development/testing purposes.
 These "local" constants may also be changed as needed.
-However, if a corresponding value exists inside of the dotenv file, be aware that it takes precedence over the corresponding "local" constant.
+However, if a corresponding value exists inside of the `.env` file, be aware that it takes precedence over the corresponding "local" constant.

+Note: Do not push your `.env` files to the GitHub, as they will disrupt the EC2 instance enviroment and most likely cause the website to crash.
+By default, the `.env` file is listed under the `.gitignore` under both the server and client.

 ### Running Backend (Locally)